Lenoftawa/RP/ETH-only LEB8s RPIP.md

 These parameters can be set to define the `commission rate` as well as the Smoothing Pool `distribution rule`.

-1. ### LEB8 Minipool Creation
+### LEB8 Minipool Creation
-   - All LEB8s created post-implementation will follow the ETH-only LEB8 structure.
+   - All LEB8s created post-implementation will implement the ETH-only LEB8 beahviour.
    - If a Node Operator creates an LEB8 minipool and has not opted into the Smoothing Pool, Smartnode will issue a warning about the potential loss of bonus ETH.
    - Documentation will highlight the risks of opting out of the Smoothing Pool when creating LEB8 minipools.

-2. ### Commission Calculation
+### Commission Calculation

    - The commission rate for new LEB8s will be set to A%.
    - The commission rate for existing minipools will remain unchanged.
    - The commission calculation remains unchanged, but the rate assigned to each minipool at creation time will differ.

-3. ### Smoothing Pool Distribution
+### Smoothing Pool Distribution
    - The Smoothing Pool balance will be distributed during the reward tree calculation process.
    - The Smoothing Pool balance will be only be distributed to nodes that have opted into the Smoothing Pool.
    - The bonus will be available to Node Operators using the existing claim interface.